 Information communication technology (ICT)

 Business technology refers to applications of science, data, engineering, and information for business purposes, such as the achievement of economic and organisational goals.
 ICT is generally accepted to mean all devices, networking components, applications and systems that combined allow people and organizations including businesses to interact in the digital world.
+The list of ICT components is exhaustive, and it continues to grow.
+Some components, such as computers and telephones, have existed for decades.
+Others, such as smartphones and digital televisions are more recent entries.
+ICT is considered to be all uses of digital technology that exist to help individuals, businesses and organisations use information

 The Role of Information Communication Technology in Business

 The main way in which technology has influenced banking and commerce is through the introduction of Automatic Teller Machines (ATMs) and Automated Banking Machines (ABMs) which facilitate the deposit and withdrawal of funds, as well as other services without having to go into a bank to access teller services.
-The location of ATM machines in hotels, petrol stations, malls and supermarkets adds to the convenience of customers.
+The location of ATM machines in hotels, petrol stations, malls and supermarkets adds to the convenience of customers

 Another way in which ICT has influenced business is through the practice of on-line banking which enables customers to access their accounts from home and other locations using personal computers.
 This facility enables customers to check their balances from the comfort of their homes and permits easy and convenient payment of utility and other bills.
 Customers with more than one account can also use this facility to transfer funds from one account to another.